 As soft and foggy as its name suggests, Cloud from Dunn-Edwards is a perfect compromise between the lighter and darker ends of the gray spectrum.
 This sophisticated, contemporary paint plays well with both pastels and darker colors, making it very versatile and easy to work with.

 If you're looking for a gray that is truly neutral, give Fine Grain from Dunn-Edwards a try.
 It is a soft shade somewhere in between beige and gray, with a warm undertone.
 It's neutral enough to work with any other color, but not boring or wishy-washy on the walls.
-Heat it up with touches of red and black, or keep it serene with blues and greens.Continue to 5 of 9 below.
+Heat it up with touches of red and black, or keep it serene with blues and greens.

-A bold gray with a silvery-blue undertone, Magnetic Gray from Sherwin-William looks like the sea on an overcast day.
+A bold gray with a silvery-blue undertone, Magnetic Gray from Sherwin-Williams looks like the sea on an overcast day.
 Combine this tranquil hue with whites and neutrals for a soft look, or add a touch of drama with bold, deep colors for contrast.
-Red, black, pure blue and eggplant are good choices for a strong palette.
+Red, black, pure blue and eggplant are good choices for a strong palette.Continue to 5 of 8 below.

 A lovely, pearly shade of medium gray, with just a hint of blue, Graytint from Benjamin Moore is dark enough to make a splash without being too dark or overwhelming.
-It's a gray that is equally feminine and masculine, so works perfectly in a shared bedroom.
+It's a gray that is equally feminine and masculine, so it works perfectly in a shared bedroom.

 Chelsea Gray from Benjamin Moore is a deep gray that makes a statement.
-Unlike many deep shades of gray, it has a warm undertone, and it's flattering and soft, rather than foreboding and gloomy on bedroom walls.
+Unlike many deep shades of gray, it has a warm undertone, and it's flattering and soft rather than foreboding and gloomy on bedroom walls.
 Mix it with a palette of softer colors, and it will give your space a dreamy, rich vibe.
-Picture touches of creamy white, pink, tan or soft blue against the strong gray.Continue to 9 of 9 below.
+Picture touches of creamy white, pink, tan or soft blue against this strong gray.